nikitinvv/lprec/README.md

 See tests/

 ## Wrapper in tomopy
 See tomopy/tomopy/recon/wrappers.py file for a wrapper to the lprec library.
 Also see tomopy/doc/demo/lprec.ipynb jupyter notebook for functionality demonstration.
-The notebook show examples of reconstruction by FBP, gradient-descent, conjugate gradient, TV, and EM methods.
+The notebook shows examples of reconstruction by FBP, gradient-descent, conjugate gradient, TV, and EM methods.

 ## Iterative schemes